rifflere/choice/README.md

 >cum

-(This is, in fact, an accurate list of the three most common Latin prepositions.
+<small>Note: This is, in fact, an accurate list of the three most common Latin prepositions.
 Respectively, they mean approximately "in," "to/toward", and "with/when/since/although/nevertheless."
-Aren't prepositions great!)
+Aren't prepositions great!</small>

 ### What is happening